-3. If the UE is registered in the MME and considered reachable, the MME sends a Paging message (NAS ID for paging, TAI(s), UE identity based DRX index, Paging DRX length, list of CSG IDs for paging, Paging Priority indication, Enhanced Coverage Restricted, CE mode B Restricted) to each eNodeB belonging to the tracking area(s) in which the UE is registered.
+3. If the UE is registered in the MME and considered reachable, the MME sends a Paging message (NAS ID for paging, TAI(s), UE identity based DRX index, Paging DRX length, list of CSG IDs for paging, Paging Priority indication, Enhanced Coverage Restricted, CE mode B Restricted, Assistance Data for Recommended Cells) to each eNodeB belonging to the tracking area(s) in which the UE is registered.

 Paging priority indication is included only: